School of Engineering, Computing and Mathematical Sciences

 Why choose this course?

-MSc Computer Science with Professional Practice offers a unique opportunity for international and home students to gain relevant work experience within an external business or organisation, giving you a competitive edge in the job market.
+MSc Computer Science with Professional Practice covers the same modules/topics as it’s sister MSc Computer Science course, but offers a unique opportunity for international and home students to gain relevant work experience within an external business or organisation, giving you a competitive edge in the job market.

-This course is ideal for students with an undergraduate degree in Computer Science, Engineering or a closely allied field.
+• Ideal for students with an undergraduate degree in Computer Science or closely allied fields

 What happens on the course?